annotorious/annotorious/README.md

-# annotorious
+# Annotorious

-A JavaScript library for image annotation
+A JavaScript library for image annotation.